csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Large main memories allow faster processing of transactions, since data are memory resident.
 However, there are still disk-related limitations:

-• Log records must be written to stable storage before a transaction is commit- ted.
+- Log records must be written to stable storage before a transaction is commit- ted.
 The improved performance made possible by a large main memory may result in the logging process becoming a bottleneck.
 We can reduce commit time by creating a stable log buffer in main memory, using nonvolatile RAM (implemented, for example, by battery-backed-up memory).
 The overhead imposed by logging can also be reduced by the _group-commit_ technique dis- cussed later in this section.
 Throughput (number of transactions per second) is still limited by the data-transfer rate of the log disk.

-• Buffer blocks marked as modified by committed transactions still have to be written so that the amount of log that has to be replayed at recovery time is reduced.
+- Buffer blocks marked as modified by committed transactions still have to be written so that the amount of log that has to be replayed at recovery time is reduced.
 If the update rate is extremely high, the disk data-transfer rate may become a bottleneck.

-• If the system crashes, all of main memory is lost.
+- If the system crashes, all of main memory is lost.
 On recovery, the system has an empty database buffer, and data items must be input from disk when they are accessed.
 Therefore, even after recovery is complete, it takes some time before the database is fully loaded in main memory and high-speed processing of transactions can resume.

-On the other hand, a main-memory database provides opportunities for op- timizations:

-1Write latency for flash depends on whether an erase operation must be done first.

-**26.4 Main-Memory Databases 1107**

-• Since memory is costlier than disk space, internal data structures in main- memory databases have to be designed to reduce space requirements.
+- Since memory is costlier than disk space, internal data structures in main- memory databases have to be designed to reduce space requirements.
 How- ever, data structures can have pointers crossing multiple pages, unlike those in disk databases, where the cost of the I/Os to traverse multiple pages would be excessively high.
 For example, tree structures in main-memory databases can be relatively deep, unlike B+-trees, but should minimize space require- ments.
 However, the speed difference between cache memory and main-memory, and the fact that data is transferred between main-memory and cache in units of a _cache-line_ (typically about 64 bytes), results in a situation where the relationship between cache and main-memory is not dissimilar to the relationship between main-memory and disk (although with smaller speed differences).
 As a result, B+-trees with small nodes that fit in a cache line have been found quite useful even in main-memory databases.

-• There is no need to pin buffer pages in memory before data are accessed, since buffer pages will never be replaced.
+- There is no need to pin buffer pages in memory before data are accessed, since buffer pages will never be replaced.

-• Query-processing techniques should be designed to minimize space over- head, so that main-memory limits are not exceeded while a query is being evaluated; that situation would result in paging to swap area, and would slow down query processing.
+- Query-processing techniques should be designed to minimize space over- head, so that main-memory limits are not exceeded while a query is being evaluated; that situation would result in paging to swap area, and would slow down query processing.

-• Once the disk I/O bottleneck is removed, operations such as locking and latching may become bottlenecks.
+- Once the disk I/O bottleneck is removed, operations such as locking and latching may become bottlenecks.
 Such bottlenecks must be eliminated by improvements in the implementation of these operations.

-• Recovery algorithms can be optimized, since pages rarely need to be written out to make space for other pages.
+- Recovery algorithms can be optimized, since pages rarely need to be written out to make space for other pages.

 The process of committing a transaction _T_ requires these records to be written to stable storage:

-• All log records associated with _T_ that have not been output to stable storage.
+- All log records associated with _T_ that have not been output to stable storage.

-• The _<_T **commit**_\>_ log record.
+- The _<_T **commit**_\>_ log record.

 These output operations frequently require the output of blocks that are only partially filled.
 To ensure that nearly full blocks are output, we use the **group- commit** technique.
 Instead of attempting to commit _T_ when _T_ completes, the system waits until several transactions have completed, or a certain period of time has passed since a transaction completed execution.
 It then commits the group of transactions that are waiting, together.
 Blocks written to the log on stable storage would contain records of several transactions.
 By careful choice of group size and maximum waiting time, the system can ensure that blocks are full when they are written to stable storage without making transactions wait excessively.
 This technique results, on average, in fewer output operations per committed transaction.